NathanAW24/leetcode-practice/src/Problem1226TheDiningPhilosophers/Doc.md

-# SIDE NOTE: SEEMS LIKE LEETCODE GOT PROBLEM WITH THE SOLUTION
+# SIDE NOTE: SEEMS LIKE LEETCODE GOT PROBLEM WITH THE SOLUTION &rarr; unfinished please revisit in the future

 # [Video](https://www.youtube.com/watch?v=JEJdQN0mcG4) For Learning
 This problem can cause **race conditions** and **deadlocks**.
 This is the case for **deadlock**.